 (iii) For example, if $m,n \ge 2$ are two coprime integers, the torus knot group $\langle a,b .1cm \vert .1cm a^m = b^n \rangle = \langle a \rangle \ast_{\langle a^m = b^n \rangle} \langle b \rangle$ \emph{does not} act faithfully on its Bass-Serre tree; its kernel is infinite cyclic, generated by $a^m = b^n$.
 Any non-trivial free product $A \ast B$ acts faithfully on its Bass-Serre tree.

 (iv) Let $T$ be a regular tree of some degree $d \ge 3$.
 Let $\Gamma$ denote the group of all automorphisms $\gamma$ of $T$ which are either elliptic or hyperbolic with an even translation length; it is a subgroup of index $2$ in $\operatorname{Aut}(T)$, and simple \cite{Tits--70}.
 Choose an edge $e \in V(T)$.
-Denote by $A$ [respectively $B$, $C$] the pointwise stabiliser in $\Gamma$ of $s(e)$ [respectively of $t(e)$, of $\{s(e),t(e)\}$], so that $\Gamma = A \ast_C B$.
+Denote by $A$ [respectively $B$, $C$] the pointwise stabiliser in $\Gamma$ of $s(e)$ [respectively of $t(e)$, of $\{s(e),t(e)\}$], so that $\Gamma = A \ast_C B$ \cite[Section~I.5.4, Theorem~13]{Serr--77}.
 We leave it to the reader to check that (as already stated in the introduction), for any $k \ge 0$, the group $C_k$ is the pointwise stabiliser of the neighbourhood $\mathcal V _k(e)$ defined in the introduction, and that

 is a \emph{strictly} decreasing infinite sequence of subgroups of $C$.
+As already noted in Remark \ref{Remarks}.v, the action of $\Gamma$ on $T$ is not slender.

 Observe that this group $\Gamma$ is not countable, but that it contains dense countable subgroups giving rise similarly to strictly decreasing infinite sequences of $C_k$'s.
 We are grateful to Laurent Bartholdi for suggesting these examples.